mikespencer/gpt-ad-script/README.md

       placeAd2({
         where: commercialNode (OPTIONAL),
         what: [pos value]:String,
-        delivery: [delivery type]:String (OPTIONAL - use "vi" for ads to be rendered on view.
-Still in dev),
+        delivery: [delivery type]:String (OPTIONAL - use "vi" for ads to be rendered on view),
         onTheFly: [on the fly keyvalues]:String (OPTIONAL)
       });
     </script>